wengwenchao123/RGDAN/README.md

 ## Note
 The original code for this paper was lost due to server damage a year ago, and there was a lack of awareness to save relevant data at that time.
 The current code has been reconstructed based on memory to provide a version for research reference.
 While it achieves good results, it may not match the performance reported in the paper due to unknown reasons.
 We appreciate your understanding.

+## Update
+ (2024/11/24)
+* Optimize generateSE.py to adapt to the new version of gensim library

 # Data Preparation

 The relevant datasets have been placed in the "data" folder.
 To run the program, simply unzip the "PeMS.zip" and "METR.zip" files.